Hi and thank you for clicking on The Skipper.

 And there wasn't a soul around to stop me.

-I glanced at the pile of gold nearest to me.
+I glanced at the pile of gold closest to me.
 There was a goblet-like thing just sitting there.
 Pure gold with intricate engravings on the side and green gems embedded in its the base.
 It was a pretty little thing.
 It would be a shame to leave it just lying there.

 I reached out a hesitant hand and carefully lifted the goblet from its resting place.

 There came a rumbling sound—almost a yawn—from deep within the mountains of gold.
-I leapt back, dropping the goblet instantly.
+I leapt back, dropping the goblet immediately.
 It landed on the stone floor with a heavy clang.
 The sound rung through the hall.

 I gawked, unable to comprehend what was happening before my eyes.
 The riches fell away from the mountain, revealing a red beast beneath the layers of gold.
 No. Not just any beast.
 A dragon.
 Smaug.
+And he was a lot bigger than I remembered.

 I stared.
 And stared.
 And stared.